New York Real Estate Investment

 We believe the best neighborhoods, streets within, and the property is where a New Yorker would want to live.
 Our preference is a hyper-local approach concentrating on areas with fascinating histories and well-positioned to provide for current housing demand and capture future growth.
 A particular neighborhood might be great, but then it comes down to the street and building type.

 The type of property use will have a significant impact on its investment potential.
 For instance, many co-op apartments restrict property owners subletting rights.
 Elika agents can help you understand subletting requirements and avoid those properties that don’t fit your needs.
-Applies for all property types.
+Applies to all property types.
 Whatever the pros or cons, you can trust us to give you an accurate, real picture of what to expect.

 Specific real estate investment properties will attract stable long-term tenants.
 You should know how to avoid residential properties with a high turnover.
 Our agents can help you pinpoint those properties which are more likely to attract long-term tenants.

 A property’s value is tied to NYC’s building and neighborhood to the specific unit.
 Neighborhood amenities, transportation, property age, and community features will affect investment potential.
 We’ll gather all the intel needed to make the right decision through a range of different sources.

 Property costs, yield, and capital appreciation vary from street to street and from one building to the next.
 When investing, you’ll need a real estate buyer’s agent who can access all properties and independent market analysis.
 Every investor wants a property in a neighborhood that is seeing high capital appreciation.
 Our job is to find you in that neighborhood.